deepbule0/TensoLight/README.md

 ## Training and Evaluation

-Simply run the following code for training and evaluatation on the synthetic and real-world datasets.
+Simply run the following code for training and evaluation on the synthetic and real-world datasets.

 ```bash
 bash run_all.sh